Laser-Induced Breakdown Spectroscopy (LIBS)

 • A 1 by 1.8 inch 3.19 megapixel CMOS sensor detects 185 – 960 nm wavelength radiation through a 300X magnification lens over a 16-bit intensity range for the RGB color of each pixel.

-• Identifies and measures elements H, Li, Be, B, C, N, O, F, Na, Mg, Al, Si, P, S, and heavier through U.
+• Identifies and measures elements H, Li, Be, B, C, N, O, F, Na, Mg, Al, Si, P, S, and heavier through U. Does not detect elements well with very electronegative bonding.

 • Usually does not detect elements at less than 0.5 atomic percent concentration.